Ghooosstt/docker-IdentityIQ/README.md

 Place the backup tar archives in the root of this directory, and use the `volumes_restore.bat` script for Windows or `volumes_backup.sh` script for Linux.

-- **The iiq-tomcat container must be in the same version as the MySQL backup.**
+- **The iiq-tomcat container must be in the same version as the MySQL backup.** (*As the `volumes_backup` script performs a backup of the entire database, it is not possible to backup the data, upgrade the IIQ version, then restore the backup, because the IdentityIQ schema version will be the version retrieved during backup.*)

 - **Your containers must exist and must be stopped.**

-## Update version

-If you want to deploy another custom war, another IdentityIQ version or another patch version, you must:
-1. Edit the **.env** file with the new version.
-2. Remove the current containers using `docker-compose down`.
-3. Clean the old volumes using `docker volume prune`.
-4. Remove the image **docker-identityiq_tomcat** using `docker image rm docker-identityiq_tomcat`.
-5. Rebuild the iiq-tomcat image using `docker-compose build --no-cache`.
-6. Recreate the containers using `docker-compose up`.

-**WARNING, this action will delete your containers and all the data they contain.**

-- *Step 2 to step 4 can be automated using **reset_containers.bat** or **reset_containers.sh** scripts.*

-- *As the `volumes_backup` script performs a backup of the entire database, it is not possible to backup the data, upgrade the IIQ version, then restore the backup, because the IdentityIQ schema version will be the version retrieved during backup.*

 # Contribution